Are you wondering what to expect on a day tour of Port Arthur from Hobart?

 If you are visiting with children aged between 7 and 12 years there is a Hidden Stories Activity Book which is free and can be collected from the Port Arthur Visiting Centre Ticket Office.

 If you would like a souvenir of your visit the Gift Shop is located inside the Visitor Centre.

 Port Arthur Gallery Cards – each visitor on arrival will be issued with a playing card that depicts the story of a convict.
 Once you have received your card you need to match your playing card with one of the drawers, once you have found it you will be able to read all about your convict’s history.

-At our allotted time we headed off to join our guide for our 45 minutes guided tour of the outside of the buildings on the main grounds area.
+At our allotted time we headed off to join our guide for our 45 minutes guided tour of the outside of the buildings on the Port Arthur convict site.

 Our guide explained to us that Port Arthur was named after Sir George Arthur who was the Lieutenant Governor during 1823 – 1837 of Van Diemens Land.
 Port Arthur is located on Carnavon Bay, a natural harbour, which allowed ships to be able to dock with convicts and supplies and they departed with the natural resources of the area such as fresh water.